Our rural communities are in crisis

 Latest news

 You could win a $250k first prize pack or one of the 395 secondary prizes.
-Buy a $10 ticket and a minimum of $5 goes to Rural Doctors Foundation to help improve health outcomes for our rural and remote communities.
+Buy a $10 ticket and support Rural Doctors Foundation to improve health outcomes for our rural and remote communities.
+What a lovely Christmas that would be.
+Good luck and thank you so much for your support – over 450 tickets sold for Rural Doctors Foundation.

 We understand rural and remote communities because we’re a part of them.